 Matt Dryflout, founder and CEO of Groitproud, a group that advocates for hairy man causes noted today’s men are made to feel ashamed of their body hair and recalled that, “There was a time when Burt Reynolds and Tom Selleck and their hairy chests were considered the epitome of sexiness in this country.
-Now sexy is a perfectly manscaped (no pun intended) Harry Styles in culottes and pumps.
-This has caused a great deal of pain and confusion among hairy men and men in general, but that’s about to change.
-Just as he sparked all those fourth quarter comebacks Fitzmagic is about to spark a movement—a spectacular shaggy, unshaven hairy movement.”
+Now sexy is a perfectly manscaped Harry Styles in culottes and pumps.
+This has caused a great deal of pain and confusion among hairy men and men, but that’s about to change.
+Just as he sparked all those fourth quarter comebacks Fitzmagic is about to spark a movement—a spectacular furry, unshaven movement.”

 For his part Fitzpatrick has been fascinated with hair, especially body hair, for as long as he can remember.
-He said, “I don’t know, it started when I was able to trace my changing body aroma to my armpits, which were pretty furry at a young age.
+He said, “I don’t know, it started when I was able to trace changes in my body aroma to my armpits, which were pretty hairy at a young age.
 It was an odd, funky smell, but I really liked it and would fall asleep with my nose in my pit.
 But I became really interested when my pelvic region filled in.
 This one day I was down there digging around and all of the sudden I unfurl this one curly fry and it’s like thirteen goddamn inches long.
-It was the most amazing thing I had ever seen.”
+It was the most amazing thing I ever saw.”

 Fitzpatrick said he expects to have a funding source and a DBA in the near future.